dusanmsk/loxone/README.md

 ## Zigbee

 Project is meant as follow-up to https://www.zigbee2mqtt.io/.
+Read original documentation to be familiar with zigbee2mqtt.
+Zigbee2mqttManager is simple web application that is able to manage zigbee2mqtt bridge - especially to list connected zigbee devices, enable/disable joining, device renaming.
+Second part of this module is a bridge between loxone and zigbee.

 ##### What you should already know before you start:
 - you know how to create udp inputs in loxone